 Popular IoT or infotainment solutions are no longer so demanding in terms of response time or reliability.
 In addition to this, adapting such a solution to the project means that almost every Python developer can create the required software.
 As a result, you do not need to look for specialists with knowledge of the C language, which are apparently hard to find these days.

 In addition, the free Python database of ready-made libraries/solutions is disproportionately larger than the C language ones.
 The popularity of this solution is confirmed by a large group of developers interested in this project on Github.

 A large number of websites describing projects that use MicroPython, such as WIFI access points, drone flight controllers, home heating controllers, or the use of this technology in LEGO MINDSTORMS software, prove the increasing popularity of this solution.

 I predict that with such a growing interest in MicroPython, we can expect more and more commercial projects.
 As a result, the share of Python in the group of languages used in the embedded industry will increase.

 I hope you’ve found this bunch of information interesting.
 I am very curious to know what the future of the presented trends and solutions will be and what they will evolve.
 I will surely follow the news and inform you about them.

-Piotr Strzałkowski, the author of this article, has been the Embedded Domain Manager at Solwit for over 10 years.
+Piotr Strzałkowski, the author of this article, has been the expert in the Embedded Domain at Solwit for over 10 years.
 He has worked on many projects for clients from various industries, but he feels best in automotive industry systems.
 He is an expert in implementing cybersecurity solutions in embedded software; the main power of the team responsible for implementing IoT solutions.